 The following projects were approved by Carpinteria City Council in March 2015.
-The total CDBG funding for the following projects is \$163,531.
+The total CDBG funding for the following projects is \$83,254.

-Project Name Target Project Description Area Peoples Self Help Carpinteria The Youth Education Enhancement Program (VEEP) is a year-round educational program for children Housing - Youth from kindergarten to 1ih grade that operates at both the Chapel Court and Dahlia Court Apartments Education complexes.
+Project Name Target Area Project Description Approved Funding Peoples Self Help Carpinteria The Youth Education Enhancement Program (VEEP) is a year-round educational program for children \$7,805 Housing - Youth from kindergarten to 1ih grade that operates at both the Chapel Court and Dahlia Court Apartments Education complexes.
 The program provides individualized lesson plans, one-on-one instruction and regular Enhancement Program communication between parents and teachers.
-Peoples Self Help Carpinteria Peoples' Self-Help Housing's "Supportive Housing Program" program seeks to prevent homelessness for Housing- Supportive at risk individuals and encourage independent living by working to implement many of the policies Housing outlined in the County of Santa Barbara's Ten-Year Plan to End Chronic Homelessness.
-Carpinteria Children's Carpinteria The Carpinteria Children's Project (CCP) is a group of governmental and non-profit organizations working Project Sidewalk In-Fill together to provide a supportive environment for children and parents of low-income families.
-The Project proposed sidewalk in-fill project is located immediately around the campus where sidewalks currently exist on only two frontages.
-In addition to completing the sidewalks around the campus, the project includes construction of two accessible curb ramps and repair of two existing curb ramps along the campus street frontage.
+Peoples Self Help Carpinteria Peoples' Self-Help Housing's "Supportive Housing Program" program seeks to prevent homelessness \$7,805 Housing- Supportive for at risk individuals and encourage independent living by working to implement many of the Housing policies outlined in the County of Santa Barbara's Ten-Year Plan to End Chronic Homelessness.
+Carpinteria Children's Carpinteria The Carpinteria Children's Project (CCP) is a group of governmental and non-profit organizations \$67,644 Project Sidewalk In-Fill working together to provide a supportive environment for children and parents of low-income Project families.
+The proposed sidewalk in-fill project is located immediately around the campus where (in addition to sidewalks currently exist on only two frontages.
+In addition to completing the sidewalks around the \$80,277 in campus, the project includes construction of two accessible curb ramps and repair of two existing 2014-15) curb ramps along the campus street frontage.